 All about black, white and red pepper

-To be able to judge whether a pepper is good, you have to know what to look for.
+To be able to judge whether a pepper is good, you need to know what to look out for.
 Of course on the freshness, but also on the grain size, the degree of drying, and last-but-not-least the aroma.

 But what is pepper?
-Black pepper is the dried, unripe fruit of a plant known as Piper nigrum.
-Although the species name suggests otherwise, the fruits themselves are not black at all, but green, still unripe, coloring via orange to red, the ripe fruit.
-If you look closely at a good quality black pepper, you will see that some 'grains' show a reddish-brown to red glow, indicating that ripe berries have also been incorporated.
+Black pepper is the dried, unripe fruit of a plant with the species name Piper nigrum.
+Although the species name suggests otherwise, the fruits themselves are not black at all, but green, still unripe, coloring through orange to red, the ripe fruit.
+If you look closely at a good quality black pepper, you will see that some 'grains' show a red-brown to red glow, indicating that ripe berries have also been processed.

-The 'blackening' of the berries is, as with tea, partly the result of enzymatic oxidation, also known as enzymatic browning.
-We know this from the browning of bananas, avocados and apples.
+The 'black coloring' of the berries is, as with tea, partly the result of enzymatic oxidation, also known as enzymatic brown coloring.
+We know this from the brown coloring of bananas, avocados and apples.
 But the development of black pepper's color and flavor is more complex than that.
 You get the best result when you blanch the picked berries briefly and mildly and then dry the berries in a controlled manner (for example mechanically).

-To produce white pepper, the berries must be stripped of their skins.
-In the artisanal white pepper, the skins of the berries are soaked in water, in running water (a stream) or in barrels.
-This process is called 'retting'.
-Depending on the technique used, fermentation takes place or not during the retting.
-After the sheets have come loose, they are rubbed off the core and removed.
+To produce white pepper, the berries must be peeled.
+With the traditionally made white pepper, the skins of the berries are soaked loose in water, in running water (a stream) or in barrels.
+This process is called 'retten'.
+Depending on the technique used, fermentation takes place or not during retting.
+After the skins have become detached, they are rubbed off the core and removed.

-For a good white pepper, ripe berries are traditionally used.
-Large-scale produced white pepper is nowadays also made from the dry unripe berries, where the berries are peeled by machine.
-The peels are then processed into pepper oil or added to a lower quality pepper to form 'fortified pepper' or 'fortified pepper'.
-This raw white pepper appears to be of the same quality, but the aroma is less complex.
+Ripe berries are traditionally used for a good white pepper.
+White pepper, which is produced on a large scale, is nowadays also made from the dry unripe berries, whereby the berries are peeled by machine.
+The skins are then processed into pepper oil or added to a lower quality pepper to form 'fortified pepper' or 'fortified pepper'.
+This unroasted white pepper appears to be of the same quality, but the aroma is less complex.

-In agriculture, the scale at which a crop is grown is considered an important factor for consistent quality and a price in line with the market, partly due to being able to apply modern agricultural and processing techniques.
-For small-scale agriculture, these techniques are only achievable if there is a high degree of organization.
+In agriculture, the scale on which a crop is grown is considered an important factor for consistent quality and a competitive price, partly due to the ability to apply modern agricultural and processing techniques.
+For small-scale agriculture, these techniques are only achievable if there is a high level of organisation.
 Logically, small-scale cultivation is very sensitive to changing circumstances, such as climate change.
-Extended periods of drought, lack of water (lack of rain, dried up aquifers, lakes and springs), unpredictable heavy rainfall, floods and storms.
-More than ever, these farmers need technical help.
+Prolonged periods of drought, lack of water (lack of rain, dried up aquifers, lakes and springs), unpredictable heavy rainfall, floods and storms.
+More than ever these farmers need technical help.

-In addition, in order to maintain small-scale agriculture, the organizational structure will have to be improved, for example by setting up corporations and by professionalizing sales.
-The lack of it is an important reason why agriculture in many developing countries is less productive and rewarding than elsewhere.
-It is not appropriate for farmers to be robbed of their land, made 'serfs', but the main thing for us is that farmers must be able to maintain their independence.
+Moreover, in order to maintain small-scale agriculture, the organizational structure will have to be improved, for example by setting up corporations and by professionalizing sales.
+The lack of it is a major reason why agriculture in many developing countries is less productive and rewarding than elsewhere.
+It is inappropriate for farmers to be robbed of their land, made 'serfs', but the main thing for us is that the farmers must be able to retain their independence.

-In various regions we see with great sadness how larger companies are building on the success of small farmers, such as in Kampot (the emergence of large organic farms), the Cameroonian Penja (the emergence of a parallel market) and the Malaysian Sarawak With regard to the latter, the Malaysian government is stimulating the expansion of pepper cultivation from 14,000 hectares now, mainly made up of small companies, to 20,000 hectares in 2020.
-A growth that is mainly due to larger companies.
-Money-driven.
+In various regions we see with great sadness how big players build on the success of small farmers, such as in Kampot (mainly due to the rise of large organic farming companies), the Cameroonian Penja (emergence of a parallel market) and the Malaysian Sarawak.
+With regard to the latter, the Malaysian government is encouraging the expansion of pepper cultivation, which is mainly due to larger companies.
+Money-sent.

-By Moreover, by purchasing 'tailor-made', we guarantee fresh products.
-Our pepper has a pleasant smell and is optimally sharp.
-To maintain that quality, we advise you to store the pepper in a sealed jar, can or bag, best in a very cool place.
-That goes for all spices, by the way.
-Did you know that the rough inside of many (soft) wooden pepper mills absorbs the aromas?
-What a shame !
+By purchasing 'made to measure', we guarantee you fresh products.
+Our pepper smells pleasant and is optimally sharp.
+To maintain that quality, we advise you to store the pepper in a closed jar, can or bag, ideally in a very cool place.
+This also applies to all spices.

 How do you know if your pepper is good?

 By smelling and tasting it.
 A good pepper smells good, tastes good, and is nice and sharp.
-An old pepper is not only less aromatic, it is also less sharp, because the piperine - the sharp substance in pepper - has been converted over time and certainly under the influence of light (UV) into the almost odorless and hardly sharp isochavicin.
+An old pepper is not only less aromatic, but also less sharp, because the piperine - the sharp substance in pepper - has been converted over time and certainly under the influence of light (UV) into the virtually odorless and barely sharp isochavicine..